AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

   to new bounded errors.

-* *Erroneous execution* - For the remaining errors, a program exhibits erroneous execution, which means that the error needs not be detected, and its effects are not bounded by the language rules.
+* *Erroneous execution* - For the remaining errors, a program exhibits erroneous execution, which means that the error need not be detected, and its effects are not bounded by the language rules.
 These errors might be a cause of portability problems.